 - 7.1.
 Consent must be a positive indication.
-It cannot be inferred from silence, inactivity or pre-ticked boxes. - 7.2.
+It cannot be inferred from silence, inactivity or preticked boxes. - 7.2.
 Consent will only be accepted where it is freely given, specific, informed and an unambiguous indication of the individual's wishes. - 7.3.
 Where consent is given, a record will be kept documenting how and when consent was given. - 7.4.
 The school ensures that consent mechanisms meet the standards of the GDPR.
 Where the standard of consent cannot be met, an alternative legal basis for processing the data must be found, or the processing must cease. - 7.5.
 Consent accepted under the DPA will be reviewed to ensure it meets the standards of the GDPR; however, acceptable consent obtained under the DPA will not be reobtained. - 7.6.
 Consent can be withdrawn by the individual at any time. - 7.7.
-Where a child is of primary school age the consent of parents will be sought prior to the processing of their data, except where the processing is related to preventative or counselling services offered directly to a child.
+Where a child is of primary school age the consent of the persons with parental responsibility will be sought prior to the processing of their data, except where the processing is related to preventative or counselling services offered directly to a child. - 7.8.
+In all other instances with regards to obtaining consent, an appropriate age of consent is considered by the school on a case-by-case basis, taking into account the requirements outlined in 7.2.